Rochester Nursing Home Negligence Law Firm, Representing Victims of Abuse, Neglect, Negligence and Wrongful Death

 This principle also applies to a situation where a nursing home resident is hurt by another resident rather than by an employee.
 In this case, you would have to prove that the employee was negligent because, for example, he failed to properly supervise the residents.

-How Does a Wrongful Death Lawsuit Based on Nursing Home Abuse Work?
+How Does a Wrongful Death Lawsuit Base on Nursing Home Abuse Work?

 Under New York’s wrongful death statute, the personal representative of your deceased loved one’s estate can file a wrongful death lawsuit.
 Typically, the personal representative is a close relative.
 The personal representative may sue for the following losses: